gnana997/sf-explorer/README.md

 ## Features

-- Salesforce authentication using username and password
+- Support for multiple Salesforce environments (Production, Sandboxes, etc.)
+- Secure credential storage using VSCode's global state
+- Visual environment management in the side panel
 - Execute SOQL queries directly from VSCode
 - View query results in a formatted table
+- Automatic connection management and status tracking
 - Support for all standard SOQL queries

 ## Installation